microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/device-list-transitivememberof.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-get-groups-that-the-device-is-a-transitive-member-of"></a>Exemplo 1: Obter grupos de que o dispositivo é um membro transitivo
+### <a name="example-1-get-groups-that-the-device-is-a-transitive-member-of"></a>Exemplo 1: Obter grupos dos qual o dispositivo é um membro transitivo

 #### <a name="request"></a>Solicitação